 If You Think The Problem Is The Cooling Fan Relay, Test It !

-The quickest way to tell whether or not the electric fan(s) are working is to start the engine; let it reach normal operating temperature and then turn the A/C on.
-The cooling fan in the engine compartment should turn on to pull air through the radiator and A/C condenser.
+The quickest way to tell whether or not the electric fan(s) are working is, to start the engine.
+Then, let it reach normal operating temperature and then turn the A/C on.
+The cooling fan in the engine compartment, should turn on to pull air through the radiator and A/C condenser.

 On many vehicles, there may be two fans:

 - A main cooling fan, for the radiator.